Bally's Twin River Lincoln

-Bally's Twin River Lincoln Casino Resort, previously Twin River Casino Hotel, is a casino, hotel, and former race track in Lincoln, Rhode Island, owned and operated by Bally's Corporation.
+Bally's Twin River Lincoln Casino Resort, previously Twin River Casino Hotel, is a casino, hotel, and former race track in Lincoln, Rhode Island, owned by Gaming and Leisure Properties and operated by Bally's Corporation.
 The facility has 202,000 sqft of gaming space, with 3,900 slot machines, 110 table games, and 32 poker tables.
 The hotel has 136 rooms.
 Other amenities include a 29000 sqft event center, 16 eateries, 8 bars, and a racebook.

 History

 Lincoln Downs opened on July 7, 1947.
 It was built by B.A.
 Dario, owner of the Pascoag Park Racetrack in Pascoag, Rhode Island, and accommodated 5,800 spectators in the grandstand, plus 2,000 more in the clubhouse and turf club.